criticalmanufacturing/install-scripts/README.md

 ## Portal configurations

 The initialization assumes that docker is installed and running.
-It also assumes that Windows Environment was already prepared.
+It also assumes that the Environment was already prepared.

 Powershell Core 7.1.3 or above is required.